 -

 Once cool, remove the canning rings from the jars.
-Wash your jars off to ensure no food residue on the outside of the jar from processing.
+Wash your jars off to ensure no food residue is on the outside of the jars from processing.
 Label your jar with the name of the recipe and date.
-This will help you remember what recipe you used to can and the date will allow you to use the oldest canned goods first.
+This will help you remember what recipe you used to can, and the date will allow you to use the oldest canned goods first.

 I found this delicious recipe for Apple Pie Egg Rolls.
 You would need 12 egg roll wrappers and oil for frying.
 You would be able to open a jar of your apple pie filling and just skip to step 6 of the recipe to make amazing homemade apple pie egg rolls.
 Such an easy desert.